minhhoangbui/minhhoangbui.github.io/_posts/2018-6-1-sagemaker-tut.md

     It is more flexible than the first option since we could interfere with the algorithm.
 However, we have to depend deeply on the framework.
 For example, our code needs TensorFlow 1.10 to run perfectly, but SageMaker supports no further than 1.9 version, so there is nothing we could do in this situation.

-3. Write our own algorithm, dockerize it(and its prequisites) into an image and store this image in ECS.
+3. Write our own algorithm, dockerize it(and its prerequisites) into an image and store this image in ECS.
 In SageMaker, we pull the image from ECS repositories and run it as perfectly as we expected.
 How to dockerize the algorithm and run the image smoothly will be the main goal of this post.

 # III.
 Dockerizing our own algorithm properly